sashaobucina/coronatracker/README.md

 Now supporting live news about COVID-19 on a per-country basis!

-⭐ If you wish to stay notified or support my efforts, please consider starring this repo! ⭐
+⭐ If you wish to stay notified or show support, please consider starring this repo! ⭐

 ## Demos